 ◊ My primary focus is on Waldorf schools.
 Many people find these schools attractive, at least initially.
 Waldorfs are often small, cozy, and beautiful.
 They can seem like safe refuges in a fearful world.
 However, any schools that abide by Steiner’s teachings are necessarily devoted to occultism, specifically Anthroposophy — although they often disguise this devotion.
 Understanding what goes on in such schools requires peering beneath the surface.
 Waldorf Watch aims to enable such peering.

 ◊ Especially important passages crop up in more than one essay.
-I don't expect anyone to read every essay here, so to make sure that various pivotal items reach as many readers as possible, I have stated some arguments, and cited some quotations, in two, three, or even four places on the site.
+I don't expect anyone to read every essay here, so to make sure that various pivotal items reach as many readers as possible, I have stated some arguments, and cited some quotations, in multiple places on the site.
 If you come upon something you’ve read before, please just skip ahead.

 ◊ Throughout, I provide links to other sources of information.
 As time passes, some of these links may become outdated.
 I will update them if I can, but if you try to use a link that proves to be a dud, searching the Internet by keyword may take you where you want to go.